 1. Each criterion serves a purpose.
 Rea and Graham divided their criteria into two goals.
 Rea described it as reward potential (profit) and risk potential (loss) — five criteria for each.
 They wanted stocks with a high reward-to-risk ratio.

 The reward criteria looked for stocks that offered a high chance of profits.
 The risk criteria eliminated stocks with a high chance of loss.

 The first step was to disqualify stocks using the risk criteria.
 That removed as many financially unsound companies as possible that would likely result in a loss.
 Then the reward criteria are run on the remaining pool.
 The result is a list of stocks that not only improve the chance of profit but (hopefully) increase the magnitude of profits too.

 A few things can happen from here.
 For instance, if only a couple of reward metrics are used, like a valuation multiple, you can sort by cheapest.
-The same can be done with several metrics, but another option is a point system, which is what Graham and Rea used with their 10-criteria method (before simplifying things down to 3-criteria).
+The same can be done with several metrics, but another option is a points system, which is what Graham and Rea used with their 10-criteria method (before simplifying things down to 3-criteria).

 2. Simple over Complex.
 The interesting thing about their strategy is they started with 10 criteria and an elaborate points system.

 But when they dug into the data, they found three criteria, when combined, produced similar returns.
 So they ditched the 10 criteria for three.